-Staff finds that the CDE letter is an "executive order" as defined by Government Code section 17516.
-68 The letter states, in pertinent part, activities of preparing policies and procedures and training staff do not appear on the face of the statute.
-Therefore, staff finds that adopting policies and procedures and forms are not activities that are mandated by the state under section 47605, subdivision (b).
-Should the Commission approve this test claim, however, these activities may be considered during the parameters and guidelines phase to determine whether they are "the most reasonable methods of complying with [a] mandate."
+The Commission finds that the CDE letter is an "executive order" as defined by Government Code section 17516.
+The letter states, in pertinent part, be approved.
+Criteria for denial are also specified under subdivision (b).
+However, the claimed activities of preparing policies and procedures and training staff do not appear on the face of the statute.
+Therefore, the Commission finds that adopting policies and procedures and forms are not activities that are mandated by the state under section 47605, subdivision (b).
+These activities may be considered during the parameters and guidelines phase to determine whether they are "the most reasonable methods of complying with [a] mandate."
 (Cal.
 Code Regs., tit 2, § 1183.12, subd. (b)(2)).